torinkwok/PRHOnOffButton/README.md

 # Solemn Declaration

-This repo was imported from [here]( https://bitbucket.org/boredzo/prhonoffbutton/overview ) at first ( it was hosted on BitBucket, but I love GitHub rather than the former ).
+This repo was imported from [here]( https://bitbucket.org/boredzo/prhonoffbutton/overview ) at first ( it was hosted on Bitbucket, but I love GitHub rather than the former ).
 Its original writer is [Peter Hosey]( https://bitbucket.org/boredzo ), thank you for this awesome framework!
 And I will continue to develop it.

 ### Purpose